December 4-5, 2021

 Nonetheless, we really did have a nice weekend in Cardiff.
 Everyone was very friendly and, once we got past the blustery weather, we thoroughly enjoyed walking around the city and its medieval castle grounds.
 I’m not sure that we’ll go back to Cardiff, but we are hoping to return to Wales at some point next summer or the summer following so that we can explore the beautiful Welsh countryside.

-If you’re planning a trip to Cardiff, click here to access and download my Google Maps list of saved locations in the UK.
+If you’re planning a trip to Cardiff, click here to access and download my Google Maps list of saved locations in England and Wales.

 Food & Drink